MajorTomAW/MajorTomAW/README.md

-# 💫 About Me:
+# About Me
 Hi!
 I am using the  Unreal Engine / C++ since 2017-2018.
 Focused on the Gameplay Ability System, Movement Logic and Editor Tools programming.

-📝 Check out [this](RESOURCES.md) collection of useful learning material I have collected over my journey.
+Check out [this](RESOURCES.md) collection of useful learning material I have collected over my journey.
-🔗 Also, take a look my [Epic Community Profile](https://dev.epicgames.com/community/profile/Ajjw/MajorT) and [Fab Profile](https://www.fab.com/sellers/MajorT).
+And take a look my [Epic Community Profile](https://dev.epicgames.com/community/profile/Ajjw/MajorT) and [Fab Profile](https://www.fab.com/sellers/MajorT).

 Some stuff I have been working on
 - [Modular Gameplay Abilities](https://github.com/MajorTomAW/ModularGameplayAbilities) Unreal Engine Plugin for extending the GAS in a Lyra-like manner.